 Welcome to Dancing with the Spirit!

-Program funding comes from schools, tribal councils, RurALCAP Foundation, Tanana Chiefs Conference, Doyon, individuals, the St. Matthews Foundation, and the Episcopal Diocese of Alaska.
-With your help and prayers, Dancing with the Spirit can spread worldwide!
+Program funding comes from schools, tribal councils, the RurAL CAP Foundation, Tanana Chiefs Conference, Doyon, the St. Matthews Endowment Fund, the Episcopal Diocese of Alaska, and individuals like you!

 March 18, 2024